“Is America on the Verge of Civil War?

 While the idea may sound absurd, it happened just a few generations ago.
 The industrial north and the slave-holding, agrarian south couldn’t agree on, among other things, the extension of slavery into new states, as both sides didn’t want the other to gain a congressional voting advantage.
 A series of compromises over many years maintained the delicate balance, but gradually the two sides became more partisan, the rhetoric more divisive, and civil discourse eventually disappeared.
 Soon violence would be used to adjudicate their disputes, with the south firing the first shot.
 Within four years 700,000 Americans were dead, thousands more injured, homeless, widowed or orphaned.
 If that proportion of Americans were killed today, about 8 million Americans would die.
 The south thought that slavery and the lifestyle it provided were worth dying and killing for … and die and kill they did.

 Ideally these moral and political disagreements would be resolved through rational discourse.
 Members of the legislative and executive branches, informed by experts and the best available scientific evidence, would carefully and conscientiously consider the truth about issues.
-Subsequently, they would exchange ideas with their colleagues with the goal of following the most prudent course that served both the national and international interest.
-But in reality representatives who want to be re-elected tend to act in their own self-interest, which is generally accomplished by appeasing an ignorant constituency or a monied special interest.
+Subsequently, they would exchange ideas with their colleagues and then follow the most prudent course that served both the national and international interest.
+But in reality representatives who want to be re-elected act in their own self-interest—generally accomplished by appeasing an ignorant constituency or a monied special interest.

-In other words most representatives aren’t interested in the national or international interest; rather they are self-interested.
-If opposition to gun control, immigration reform, environmental protection or the selection of new judges aides their re-election, they will oppose such actions no matter how collectively good such things might be.
-And if they don’t get their way, they will not compromise.
-Instead they will not approve judges or budgets, or threaten to shut down government or default on the nation’s debt obligations in order to get their way.
+In other words, most representatives aren’t interested in the national or international interest; rather they are self-interested.
+If opposition to gun control, immigration reform, environmental protection aids their re-election, they will oppose such measures no matter how collectively good they might be.
+And if they don’t get their way, they won’t compromise.
+Instead they will not approve judges or budgets, or threaten to shut down government or default on the nation’s debt obligations to get their way.
 They will actually threaten to undermine the world economy because, for example, their constituency doesn’t want contraceptives distributed or people to have access to health-care!

 The combination of a corrupt political/economic system, demonization of government, rampant economic and social equality, and an uninformed or misinformed citizenry is a toxic brew.
 It is the root cause, for example, of the current Donald Trump phenomena in which the dissatisfied masses support a uniquely unqualified individual for the office of the American Presidency.
 Trump is obviously unqualified for the office of the presidency in every conceivable way—from his personality and moral character, to his psychological instability, to his lack of experience and knowledge of virtually anything relevant to the job.
 Trump is a poster boy of the Dunning-Kruger effect, a cognitive bias in which the ignorant assume they are knowledgeable about things of which they are ignorant.
 His supporters no doubt suffer from a similar malady.

 And while the American Psychiatric Association prohibits its members from offering a psychiatric diagnosis of a public official without their having conducted an exam on that person, I’m not a member so I’ll take my shot.
 (I have studied abnormal psychology in some detail.)
 I’d say a cursory glance at Mr. Trump reveals that he suffers severely from a number of psychological maladies including: bi-polar disorder, narcissistic personality disorder, and quite probably borderline personality disorder.
 He also suffers psychologically from the lack of sleep he brags about.
 Among the big 5 personality traits he would be rated very high on neuroticism and low on emotional stability.
-There are also plausible but unproven claims that he is a child molester.
+His mafia connections run deep and he most likely laundered money through his Russian connections.